ntn-dharma/direct-recognition-protocol/README.md

 - Makes drift immediately detectable
 - Produces reusable structure-meaning pairs
 - Reduces compulsive AI consumption through pattern recognition training

+## Why This Matters

+This is not just "Buddhism + AI."
+It addresses a fundamental coordination problem:

+- **AI companies aren't solving this**: Current approaches assume AI can handle meaning autonomously
+- **Semantic drift is inevitable**: Without explicit coordination, human-AI collaboration degrades
+- **This enables actual symbiosis**: Not better AI use, but a new functional unit neither can achieve alone
+- **Strategic importance**: First systematic approach to the human-AI coordination problem using verified epistemology

+The protocols work because they encode the same verification architecture used in Dzogchen practice: **ground is recognized, not fabricated**.

 ## Lineage & Authorization